ramaroberto/neat-python/docs/module_summaries.rst

       :param int generation: :term:`Generation <generation>` count.
       :return: New population, as a dict of unique genome :term:`ID/key <key>` vs :term:`genome`.
       :rtype: dict(int, :datamodel:`instance <index-48>`)
+      :raises RuntimeWarning: If, at the first :term:`generation` (number 0), the pop_size is less than (rounded up) 4/:ref:`survival_threshold <survival-threshold-label>`, and thus would not have room for at least two species for which the survival_threshold can be enforced.

       .. versionchanged:: 0.92
         Previously, the minimum and maximum relative fitnesses were determined (contrary to the comments in the code) including members of species being removed due to stagnation; it is now determined using only the non-stagnant species.
 The minimum size of species was (and is) the greater of the
         :ref:`min_species_size <min-species-size-label>` and :ref:`elitism <elitism-label>` configuration parameters; previously, this was not taken into account for
         :py:meth:`compute_spawn`; this made it more likely to have a population size above the :ref:`configured population size <pop-size-label>`.

+      .. versionchanged:: 0.92-multiparam_funcs
+         Fitness_min_divisor configuration variable introduced; warning for too-low population size introduced.

 .. py:module:: six_util
    :synopsis: Provides Python 2/3 portability with three dictionary iterators; copied from the `six` module.